omega8cc/redis/README.txt

 -----------

 Here is a simple yet working easy way to setup the module.
-This method will Drupal to use Redis for all caches and locks.
+This method will Drupal to use Redis for all caches and locks and path alias cache replacement.

   $conf['redis_client_interface'] = 'PhpRedis'; // Can be "Predis".
   $conf['redis_client_host']      = '1.2.3.4';  // Your Redis instance hostname.
   $conf['lock_inc']               = 'sites/all/modules/redis/redis.lock.inc';
+  $conf['path_inc']               = 'sites/all/modules/redis/redis.path.inc';
   $conf['cache_backends'][]       = 'sites/all/modules/redis/redis.autoload.inc';
   $conf['cache_default_class']    = 'Redis_Cache';